Deer Hunt in Munich Landscape

 Wintter, Joseph Georg (1751 Munich 1789).
-The Herd of Stags in Full Flight over the Fence.
+The Herd of Deer in Full Flight over the Fence.
 Two stags & three deer in spacious parkland with small accessory figures of a professional together with a boy placed back.
 However, besides the enchanting easiness of the scenery and the plenty of growth two splintered tree vanities mixed in (in)ignorably.
 Etching.
-Inscribed: JGWintter: inv fecc et exc: Monachij 1785 / I. 23.2 x 34.9 cm.
+Inscribed: JGWintter: inv fecc et exc: Monachÿ 1785 / I. 9 × 13¾ in (22.7 × 34.8 cm).

-Niemeyer 66, I (of II); Nagler 14 and notwithstanding his “oblong fol.” here and “large oblong fol.” there without a doubt already included in his no. 4, Set of Four Deer Hunts in Parks; Schwerdt 38.
+Niemeyer 66, I (of II); Andresen 111 (The Leap over the Plank); Nagler 14 and irrespective of his “oblong fol.” here and “large oblong fol.” there without a doubt already included in his no. 4, A Set of Four Deer Hunts in Parks, recte Deer in the [Munich] Park (Weigel XIII, 1843, no. 12596); Schwerdt 38, not recognized as the posthumous second state from not before 1821.

 With 3-5 mm white margin (in this upper left two minimal tears) trimmed to platemark.
 Right above still extending into the subject’s hatching thin corner spot with done small tear from previous mounting, in the meadow part before the left stag’s mouth acid-freely backed thrust injury practically imperceptible in the subject.